 Transformation is change, a constant in every modern organisation, standing still or more of the same is not an option if an organisation intends to survive.
-However, at Fylde the objective is not to simply survive but to thrive, by creating an environment conducive to continuous improvement centred on customer need driven by a philosophy that 'great services are delivered by great people'.
-This strategy provides the framework for Fylde to embed sustainable transformation as part of the 'way we do things', the 'day job', setting a context for positive change that will deliver improvement.
+At Fylde the objective is simply to survive but to thrive, by creating an environment of continuous improvement focused on customer need driven by a philosophy that 'great services are delivered by great people'.
+This strategy provides the framework for Fylde to embed sustainable transformation as part of the 'way we do things', the 'day job', setting a context for positive change that will deliver improvement to match customer need.

-Pressure on local authority resources has been increasing for several years under the banner of austerity developed out of the necessity for the public sector to be more efficient and deliver real value for money to the taxpayer.
+Pressure on local authority resources has increased under the banner of austerity and the necessity for the public sector to be more efficient in delivering real value for money to the taxpayer.
 Traditional hierarchical bureaucratic institutions must transform into modern progressive organisations that identify, meet, and deliver, customer need with the ability to continuously respond when there is a change in customer need.

-By 2020 all local authorities are required to be 'self-sufficient', there will be no grant from central government contributing to the revenue stream.
-Local authorities must fund the delivery of services through Council Tax, retained business rates and locally generated income streams.
-This strategy will ensure every aspect of business at Fylde is as efficient as possible, delivering maximum value and long term continuous improvement.
-In a self-sufficient council it is essential to maximise income to ensure the authority can deliver the best service possible whilst minimising service delivery cost through efficiencies.
+By 2020 local authorities must be 'self-sufficient', with no grant from central government contributing to the revenue stream the delivery of services will be funded through Council Tax, retained business rates and locally generated income streams.
+This strategy ensures every aspect of business at Fylde is as efficient as possible, delivering maximum value as well as continuous improvement.
+A self-sufficient council must maximise income to allow for the best service possible whilst minimising service delivery cost through efficiencies.

-The 21st century customer has vastly different expectation and need driven by technological advances that transform interaction and services in a matter of months not years.
-Generations brought up on digital interfaces will not be equipped to engage with organisations that operate through burdensome procedure and paper based bureaucracy.
-The culture at Fylde must be one in which transformation is constant, it is not a project with a start and finish, the journey is continuous and as such the behaviour of every employee must support transformation as part of the 'day job'.
+The 21st century customer expectation is driven by technological advances, the generations brought up on digital interfaces will not be equipped to engage with organisations operating burdensome procedure and paper based bureaucracy.
+The culture at Fylde has to be based on constant transformation, it is not a project with a start and finish, the journey is continuous and as such the behaviour of every employee must support transformation as part of the 'day job'.

 The 2016-2020 Transformation Strategy will ensure Fylde is an efficient self-sufficient council.
 Every service area, working arrangement, partnership and process will be designed to maximise income streams to increase the capacity of the council and meet customer need through maximum value for money practices.
+However, it will take time before demand for face to face or phone service diminishes, during which it is essential that customers who need to interact using those formats continue to do so.